jtaufiq1/learningArea/0x1_sysAdmin/linux/internals.md

 * Passes application requests to the hardware
 * Low-level driver to address device and components of the system
 * Kernel can be regarded as an enhanced machine which abstracts the computer on a higher level
-* Acts as a resource manager; shares availables resources between various system process
+* Acts as a resource manager; shares available resources between various system processes
 * Ensures system integrity
 * Acts as a library which provides system-oriented commands known as system calls for sending request C standard library for the Linux Kernel.